 APPLYING FOR SOCIAL SECURITY DISABILITY

 I am a former social security examiner who has reviewed knee disability cases over many years and understand the important information needed to evaluate claims.
 Applying for disability can be a very confusing, time consuming and frustrating experience.
-My ebook, “How To Get Disability For Knee Problems” is available as an instant download and can answer all of your questions regarding getting benefits for knee problems.
+My brand new ebook (updated for 2016), “How To Get Disability For Knee Problems” is available as an instant download and can answer all of your questions regarding getting benefits for knee problems.
+There is no other book published that focuses specifically on knee problems and disability.

 Social security defines disability as an inability to engage in substantial gainful activity(work) due to a medical impairment.
 In addition, you must have a severe impairment which must last at least 12 months.
 Applications can be obtained at your local social security office or online at www.socialsecurity.gov.
 The phone number for social security is 1-800-772-1213.